 Former member of staff, Cynthia Anderson remembers Jean Sage who worked at the Royal Hospital School in the 1930s and again in the 1960s (pictured as a cook in 1939).

-Jean worked at the Royal Hospital School at Holbrook House on three separate occasions – firstly as a maid from 1933-6, her working day would start at 6am and usually finish around 10pm.
+Jean worked at the Royal Hospital School at Holbrook House on three separate occasions – first from 1933-6 as a maid, when her working day would start at 6am and usually finish around 10pm.
 She had one afternoon off a week and would spend it cycling the 17 miles home to Great Bricett, where she would share a family meal before cycling back again.